Skip to content

 Install Sophos Connect Client on macOS

-Sophos Connect can be used on macOS for Remote Access with Sophos Firewall.
-In current versions, IPsec is no longer the only option: Since Sophos Connect 2.0, Remote Access SSL VPN on macOS is also possible.
+Sophos Connect can be used on macOS for remote access to Sophos Firewall.
+In current versions, IPsec is no longer the only relevant option: since Sophos Connect 2.0, Remote Access SSL VPN on macOS is also available.
 This has changed the recommendation for many environments.

-This article describes the installation on macOS, the import of the appropriate connection, and the key checks after establishing the connection.
-For the fundamental decision between Sophos Connect, SSL VPN, OpenVPN clients, and ZTNA, see Sophos Connect or SSL VPN: Which Remote Access Solution Fits?.
+This article covers installation on macOS, importing the appropriate connection and the most important checks after establishing the connection.
+For the fundamental choice between Sophos Connect, SSL VPN, OpenVPN clients and ZTNA, see Sophos Connect or SSL VPN: Which Remote Access Solution Fits?.

 Sophos Connect on macOS quickly overlaps with other remote access articles.
-Depending on the task, a different starting point may be better:
+Depending on the task, another starting point may be more suitable:

-This separation is important because client installation is only part of remote access operations.
-Firewall rules, DNS, MFA, certificates, VPN portal, and profile distribution remain separate checkpoints.
+This distinction matters because installing the client is only one part of operating remote access.
+Firewall rules, DNS, MFA, certificates, the VPN Portal and profile distribution remain separate checkpoints.

 Prerequisites